yezhenqing/spatial-live/docs/_build/html/_sources/install.rst.txt

 .. image:: images/install-usage-1.png

 Spatial-Live has provided a built-in demo for exploration, so you can be familiar with the tool quickly.
-To start with your own case, you can wrap up your data files into a new clean folder (For example, suppose we have our own data set -- liver-demo), and then copy this folder into the proper location.
+**To start with your own case**, you can wrap up your data files into a new clean folder (For example, suppose we have our own data set -- liver-demo), and then copy this folder into the proper location.

 If you are using Spatial-Live via docker, copy to spaital-live/userdata/: